Card issuing is a key component within the fintech industry today, but why?

 Card issuing enables card payment transactions and provides financial flexibility to users quickly and easily, allowing users to make purchases at POS, online and withdraw cash using an ATM.
 But how does this all work?

-Behind every card payment is an ecosystem of different organisations that provide the technology, infrastructure and resources that enable the transaction to work.
+Behind every card payment is an ecosystem of different organisations that provide the technology, infrastructure and resources that enable the transaction to work in real-time.
 This ecosystem enables different entities from the acquirer to the card scheme to the issuer to communicate with each other when facilitating transactions.

-If a customer wishes to use their card to make a payment either in-store or online, the authorisation request is routed initially to the Acquiring Payment Service Provider, then onto the payment scheme and finally to the appropriate financial institution or bank for authorisation decision.
+If a customer wishes to use their card to make a payment either in-store or online, the api first routes the authorisation request to the Acquiring Payment Service Provider, then onto the payment scheme and finally to the appropriate financial institution or bank for authorisation decision.

 This process is almost instantaneous, meaning transactions can be processed quickly and merchants benefit from increased sales.